google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/graphicalcontent-4.md

 images, from charts and graphs to icons and arrows to mugshots and maps, provide instantaneous data and improve reader comprehension and retention.
 But, unlike text, images require considerable time and bandwidth to download and render.
 Graphical content can easily account for 60%-85% of a typical website's total bandwidth (source: it depends on who you ask).
+[HTTPArchive](http://httparchive.org/interesting.php), for example, notes that images
+account for approximately 50% of the average web site's content.

 Clearly, one of the major ways to get a significant performance boost is to reduce the amount of time images take to load.
 Let's examine some ways to tackle this problem.